jjmchew/jjmchew.github.io/RB129/RB129PracticeProblems.md

 molly = Cat.new("Molly", "gray")
 ```

+- `max` and `molly` have different states, but the same behaviours.
+State, which refers to the collective values of the instance variables in each object, will be different between `max` and `molly` since they were both instantiated with different string values for `name` and `coloring`.
+After instantiation, `max` has instance variable `@name` referencing string object `"Max"` and `@coloring` referencing `"tabby"`.
+However, `molly` has instance variable `@name` referencing string object `"Molly"` and `@coloring` referencing `"gray"`.
+Behaviours, which refers to the instance methods available within each `Cat` object will be the same, as defined by the class definition for `Cat`.
+Both `Cat` objects `max` and `molly` will have `purr`, `jump`, `sleep`, and `eat` methods available for invocation (although these methods currently do nothing).
+- This demonstrates that instance methods are shared by all objects of a common class, but that state is unique to each individual object.

 ---

+43
-43. In the above code snippet, we want to return `”A”`.
+In the above code snippet, we want to return `”A”`.
 What is actually returned and why?
 How could we adjust the code to produce the desired result?

 ```ruby
 class Student